Architecture of Afghanistan: Contemporary architectural education

 Beginning with the Soviet Invasion of Afghanistan in 1979, decades of war and destruction ensued in Afghanistan.
 This impacted architecture both through the destruction of historical buildings as well as the degradation of architectural education and engineering programs in the country's universities.
 With support from USAID, higher education in the field of architecture was introduced as a department under the Engineering Faculty at Kabul University in 1968.
 Both the Department of Architecture and the Engineering Faculty at Kabul University were not sustained after the Soviet invasion of Afghanistan in 1979, with focus shifting in 1980 to the Soviet-modelled Kabul Polytechnic Institute for architectural education.
 Here the Department of Architecture was closed after five years with the graduation of the 1985 cohort.
 Following the Soviet withdrawal in 1988, President Najibullah's government reinitiated the Engineering Faculty at Kabul University, with architectural education then available only at Kabul University and Kabul Polytechnic Institute despite the establishment of other universities across the country, such as at Herat and Kandahar.
 Education was hindered in Kabul due to unrest in the city, during which large parts of the city were also destroyed.

 In 2007, the University of Hartford College of Engineering, Technology and Architecture received funds to establish an architecture program and to rejuvenate the engineering program at the University of Herat.
-Theodore Sawruk, who travelled to Herat as one of the lead figures of the endeavour, noted that architecture as a profession had been replaced through the decades of war with engineering, where engineers had little design education due to an emphasis on practicality.
+Theodore Sawruk, who travelled to Herat as one of the lead figures of the endeavor, noted that architecture as a profession had been replaced through the decades of war with engineering, where engineers had little design education due to an emphasis on practicality.
 This also lead to limited focus on restoration and historic preservation, which were incorporated into the program at the University of Herat along with courses surrounding stone masonry and Islamic architecture.